Awful/Awful.app/README.md

 Assembling the AwfulPostsView
 -----------------------------

-The posts view uses [zepto.js][] (the default build) and some custom JavaScript, which get concatenated into `Resources/JavaScript/combined.js` during the Xcode build.
+The posts view uses [zepto.js][].
+It gets concatenated with some custom JavaScript into `Resources/JavaScript/combined.js` during the Xcode build.

+The standard build of zepto.js works fine, though it does include some unnecessary modules.
+Awful only uses `zepto` and `event`, so feel free to do a custom build with just those modules.

 [zepto.js]: http://zeptojs.com/